joinbox/guidelines/networking/awsIPSec.md

-# Connect to a VPC with pfsense 2.1 via IPSec using BGP
+# Connect to a VPC with pfsense 2.1 via IPSec using BGP (two tunnels)

+## Requirements: as public IP only used for that service.

 ## Example Setup